qwelyt/qwelyt.github.io/_projects/couscous.md

 title: couscous
 tag_name: couscous
 repo: https://github.com/qwelyt/couscous
+one_liner: 60 key keyboard based on Seeed XIAO rp2040
 ---
 couscous is a keyboard using the Seeed XIAO rp2040 micro controller.
 It has 60 keys in a 5x6  duplex matrix.
 It is a mono-split design with skews halves.